How does technology impact your health and well-being?

-Communication becomes easier and easier and people continue to search for the things that make life even more convenient.
+Communication becomes easier and easier, and people continue to search for the things that make life even more convenient.

 The television first, and then the Internet, have taken over our lives.
-And they are slowly but surely turning the entire world population into a species of couch potatoes.
+They are gradually transforming the entire global population into a group of indolent individuals.

 How many people today would actually dare to leave home without their mobile phones?